CPR Compression Rate: Essential Guide for Adults, Children and Infants

 CPR compression rate for Adults

-When administering CPR to an adult, the American Heart Association prescribes a specific rate for chest compressions.
-For effective CPR, it's recommended to administer between 100 and 120 chest compressions per minute.
-This rate is optimized based on physiological principles to maximize blood flow and the chances of restoring a normal heart rhythm.
+When administering CPR to an adult, the American Heart Association recommend to administer between 100 and 120 chest compressions per minute.
+This CPR compression rate is optimized based on physiological principles to maximize blood flow and the chances of restoring a normal heart rhythm.
 Maintaining this compression rate, especially in high-pressure scenarios, is crucial for the CPR's success.

 Compression rate during Hands-only CPR